Mykees/mk-ecommerce/README.md

 # mk-ecommerce

-An ecommerce project built with sf5 just for practice.
+An ecommerce project built with sf5.

-I will use several technologies like rabbitmq, jelastic, apiplatform, redis, react components...
+I will use several technologies like rabbitmq, apiplatform, redis, react components, stripe...

-Maybe using all these technologies is a bit overkill but it's just for fun :)
+Maybe using some of these technologies is a bit overkill but it's just for fun :)

 ## Status : WIP